MIT-LCP/mimic-website/content/tutorials/intro-to-mimic-iii.md

             THEN '>89'
         ELSE 'adult'
         END AS ICUSTAY_AGE_GROUP,
-    CASE
+    -- note that there is already a "hospital_expire_flag" field in the admissions table which you could use CASE
-        WHEN adm.discharge_location = 'DEAD/EXPIRED' THEN 'Y'
+        WHEN adm.hospital_expire_flag = 1 then 'Y'
     ELSE 'N'
     END AS hospital_expire_flag
 FROM icustays ie
 INNER JOIN patients pat
 ON ie.subject_id = pat.subject_id